Amnabibi5/Amnabibi5/README.md

 ## 📂 Featured Projects
 - **Customer Churn Prediction** → Built a Random Forest model achieving 87% accuracy.
-- **Sales Dashboard (Power BI)** → Interactive dashboard for monthly KPIs and trend tracking.
+- **E Commerce URL Generator ** → Generate and scrape the URL  of the given product.
-- **SEO Traffic Analysis** → Analyzed website performance data to boost engagement.
+- **Stock Scrapper** → Scrape the given URLs for stock maintenance and data extraction.

 ---